Sherman5A/microsoft-notes/azure/architecture/services/azure-express-route.md

 - Faster speeds
 - Better latencies

-ExpressRoute can be connected globabbly using Microsoft's network.
+ExpressRoute can be connected globally using Microsoft's network.
 Facilities in Asia and Europe can communicate privately.

 Moreover, it provides redundancy and high availability.